 The Bristol Tranquiliser Project was founded in 1984 by Val Stevens who put an ad in the papers for like-minded people to meet i.e. those on psychotropic medications to support each other.
-A year later Ian Singleton was helped by Val and as he recovered, he became involved in the work of the Project and helped to build it up.
-In 1995 we received 3-year central government funding, joint finance, and this was then taken up by Avon Health Authority then Bristol Primary Care Trust and now the Bristol, North Somerset, South Gloucestershire Clinical Commissioning Group.
-We became a registered charity in 1996 and a company limited by guarantee in 2004.
+A year later Ian Singleton was helped by Val & as he recovered, he became involved in the work of the Project & helped to build it up.
+In 1995 we received 3-year central government funding, joint finance, & this was then taken up by Avon Health Authority then Bristol Primary Care Trust & now the Bristol, North Somerset, South Gloucestershire Clinical Commissioning Group.
+We became a registered charity in 1996 & a company limited by guarantee in 2004.
 Our Patron was Professor Ashton who was of enormous support in setting up the charity.

 The Project is a registered charity that has been helping people successfully withdraw from psychotropic medication for over 35 years.
-We are currently funded by the NHS Clinical Commissioning Group and report and liaise with our link officer with regards to the work we carry out.
-All staff work part time and include a manager, 3 counsellors and 2 administrators, and is overseen by a management committee of 6 trustees.
-Our helpline is available Monday to Thursday 10am to 3pm.
-We have this website with useful information and signposting to other services.
-We also have an additional service dedicated to helping older adults (HOP programme) which is self-funded and in operation for the last 20 years.
+We are currently funded by the NHS Clinical Commissioning Group & report and liaise with our link officer with regards to the work we carry out.
+All staff work part time & include a manager, a counsellor and two administrators, and is overseen by a management committee of trustees.
+Our helpline is open Monday to Thursday 10am to 3pm.
+Our website has useful information & signposting to other services.
+We also have an additional service dedicated to helping older adults (HOP programme) which is self-funded & in operation for the last 20 years.
 We provide help to up to 300 clients a year who are involuntarily addicted to psychotropic medications.
-We offer 1:1s, groups and above all a telephone helpline.
+We offer 1:1s, groups & above all a telephone helpline.
 Although we help mainly clients in the Bristol area, we take helpline calls from all over the United Kingdom.

-Our philosophy is that withdrawal from benzodiazepines and antidepressants should be safe and gradual.
+Our philosophy is that withdrawal from benzodiazepines & antidepressants should be safe and gradual.
 We help clients to withdraw but we do not dictate to them.
 The impetus to come off these highly addictive drugs must come from the clients themselves or they are unlikely to succeed.
 We advocate making small cuts every month to six weeks.
 This is slower than most doctors’ advocate, but we have seen the effects of faster withdrawal, when clients may succeed in withdrawing but then must reinstate or take other medication to cope with the severity of the withdrawal symptoms.
-Above all, we help to reassure clients that what they are suffering from is indeed withdrawal, that they can put up with the extreme pressures involved and that they will get well eventually.
-We continue to support clients for as long as they need, which can be for up to 2 years or more following cessation of medications.
+Above all, we help to reassure clients that what they are suffering from is indeed withdrawal, that they can put up with the extreme pressures involved & that they will get well eventually.
+We continue to support clients for as long as they need, which can be many years following cessation of medications.

 Bristol & District Tranquilliser Project 0117 9500020 | firstname.lastname@example.org